KimmoHop/valve-extruder-knob/README.md

 3 sizes, S has tightest thread, L the loosest fit.
 Use the one that fits best and rotates fairly smoothly after passing screw end.
 Expand XY if none are good.
 Use M2.5 or M3 screws (drill/tap holes for good fit) to tighten, ~2pcs/nut.
 Screw tips go to bolt ends and prevent rotation.

+## DG Turhapuuro
+Dual-gear extruder using parts from BMG clone and Anycubic i3 Mega (non-S) stock extruder.
+Easy to load filament ;)